-In the Kreativquartier (creative quarter) on Dachauer Strasse, between urban gardening and wild growth, colorful studio containers and workshops, a strikingly modern building surprises: the schwere reiter theater, built from rusty supporting pillars and a venue for Munich's independent theater scene.
+In the Kreativquartier (creative quarter) on Dachauer Strasse, between urban gardening and wild growth, colorful studio containers and workshops, a strikingly modern building surprises: the schwere reiter theater, built from rusty supporting pillars and a multi-disciplinary venue for dance, theatre and music.

 “Do you want to play?” ask the children who play tag and hide and seek between the wooden slatted planters in the community garden during the day.
 A smiling sun is emblazoned on a façade above the words “The truth is the future.”
 In the evening, the artists of the Atelierhaus invite you to visit their studios in one of the abandoned industrial buildings on the site.